Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Thermal Analysis & CFD

-Junction-to-ambient thermal resistance modelling
+Junction-to-ambient thermal resistance modeling

 Hotspot identification and heat sink geometry optimisation